Frequently Asked Questions

 No, All Souls did not become the Catheral for the Diocese of Western North Carolina until January 1, 1995.

 All are welcome to share in the celebration of Eucharist, regardless of one’s faith tradition or of where they may be in their faith journey.
 This reflects our understanding that it is indeed the Lord’s table to which we come, and all are welcomed by our Lord.

-It is a reenactment of the Last Supper that Jesus shared with his disciples before his death on the cross.
+The Holy Eucharist, also known as communion, is a reenactment of the Last Supper that Jesus shared with his disciples before his death on the cross.
 It is the means by which we share in the mystery and hope of his death and resurrection.
 The Eucharist is the focal point of liturgy, and indeed, of life at All Souls.
 It is the Eucharistic table that brings us together physically and makes us one in spirit.

 Sacraments are often called “outward and visible signs of an inward and spiritual grace.”
 The two principal sacraments for Episcopalians are Baptism and the Holy Eucharist (Holy Communion).

 The other five sacraments in which we share are Confirmation (the mature affirmation of one’s faith), Ordination to Holy Orders, Marriage, Reconciliation, and Anointing of the Sick.